imagej/imagej.github.io/_pages/plugins/trackmate/trackmate-display-settings.md

 ➜  ~
 ```

-## Settings are saved with the data.
+## Settings are saved with the data

 When you save a TrackMate session to XML, the save file will include the display settings you configured.
 When you will reload the data, the display settings will also be loaded and used.